|previous section||contents||next section|

 Situated on Hrodmir, the largest isle of the Ice Islands, Svargrond is for sure the coldest city in whole Tibia.
 There are people of 2 different backgrounds living in this chilly settlement.
 There are the barbarians, natives who have been in this area for a very long time, and there are settlers that originate from Carlin.
 Their ancestors once came here to dig for valuable ores in the close-by mines and founded a small settlement.
 Today, it is inhabited by natives and Carliners alike and has developed into a prospering city.
 It is characterised by a unique, rustic style with long blockhouses.
 The wealthier inhabitants of Svargrond live in large houses decorated with various ornaments.
 Many people, however, earn their living as fishermen or furriers.
 They live in cosy huts in separated quarters to the south.

 Thais is one of the largest cities in Tibia.
 Due to its long history and to the fact that king Tibianus III resides there the Thaians consider their city to be the capital of the realm, even though this has never been officially confirmed by the king.
-The truth is, in fact, that Thais's star has been slowly waning for a long time because other, more dynamic cities have managed to take over much of the commerce.
+The truth is, in fact, that the star of Thais has been slowly waning for a long time because other, more dynamic cities have managed to take over much of the commerce.
 However, for all its age Thais is still an exemplary city, and even though today many sneer at its anachronistic traditions they secretly admire Thais's dignified majesty.

 To the east of Thais a troll tribe is threatening the trade with the western cities.
 It is said Thaian aristocrats are keeping the army from rooting it out because troll-hunting is their favourite sport, but then that may only be another rumour intended to slander the local nobility.